• Skip to primary navigation

 How to make candied nuts

-For this candied nuts recipe, I use a nonstick skillet.
+For this candied nuts recipe, I use my cast iron skillet.
 There are many candied nuts recipes floating around the internet that tells you to roast them in the oven.
-The problem with those recipes is you have to remember to stir every so often and it takes a little longer.
+The problem with those recipes is you have to remember to open the oven and stir every so often and it takes a little longer.
 Those recipes also call for an egg white and a few additional ingredients.
 I like this candied nuts recipe because it's very few ingredients and you won't forget to stir the nuts because you just stand there the whole time while inhaling the wonderful smell of cinnamon sugar!

 bowl of candied nuts